MagnetForensics/griffeye-sleuthkit-wrapper/Source/README.txt

 SLEUTHKIT:

 1. Open the solution in the latest Visual Studio version that is supported by the builders and update the toolset if required.
+   Make sure you adjust 4 xcopy rows in libtsk.vcxproj if toolset is changed.
+   Possibly discard changes to Source\sleuthkit\tools\logicalimager\LogicalImagerRuleBase.cpp Apply patches with our changes
+      git am Source/0001-make-a-few-changes-from-original-sleuthkit-source.patch
-2. Disable build of the libtsk_jni project
+2. Disable build of the libtsk_jni project.
+Remove it from solution file.
 3. Run SetEnvironmentVaraiblesForSleuthkit.ps1 to set environment variables for build

 SLEUTHKIT SHARP: